poronburman/Housing_Prices/README.md

 # Restaurant Reviews Classification
-1. This project uses Natural Language Processing and various Classification models to predict and classify any future reviews of a restaurant as being positive or negative.
+1. This project uses Natural Language Processing and various Classification models to analyze and learn from the dataset consisting of past reviews of a restaurant.
+These reviews are classified as being positive or negative.
+The models can then be used to predict if any future review for that restaurant is a positive review or a negative one.
 2. Logistic Regression Classification model performed best in this project.
 3. Listed below are the Confusion Matrix and Classification Report of the various Classification models used in this project, arranged in order of decreasing accuracy: